 Where Can I Get a California 20 Day Preliminary Notice Form?

-While the states we operate in – including California – don’t provide boilerplates for preliminary notices, you can call upon CNS, and we’ll provide our proprietary form and send it for you.
+Though California doesn’t provide boilerplates for preliminary notices, you can call upon CNS, and we’ll provide our proprietary form and send it for you.

 No matter which of our states your project is in – from Washington to New Mexico – we’ll take care of your pre lien/prelim, so you don’t have to.
 Reach out to us anytime for assistance – and if you’re an existing customer, simply log into your customer portal.